AADHIP09/Module_5_Challenge/README.md

 # Module_5_Challenge -Pymaceuticals

+# NOTE TO TA:
+Please use the file titled *Pymaceuticals.ipynb* as this is the file with the code.
+I was not sure if we were required to upload the start code file as well, but uploaded it just in case.

 # Challenge
 As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
 In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.